 What you must do after you import items into New Zealand that require a permit or consent to import.

-Email your notification to notifyimport@police.govt.nz
+2. Email this to importpermits@police.govt.nz

 • quantity imported